-Challenge number Detail of challenge 1 PP children are achieving lower than the national average in writing and maths at the end of KS2 Internal and external (where available) assessments indicate that writing and maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-2 PP pupils achieving below the national average in reading and writing at the end of KS1 Internal and external (where available) assessments indicate that writing and reading attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-3 Some pupil premium children's progress will have been impacted by the school closures linked to the COVID-19 pandemic Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
+Challenge number Detail of challenge 1 Some PP children are achieving lower than the national average in maths, writing and maths at the end of KS2 Internal and external (where available) assessments indicate that reading, writing and maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
+2 PP pupils achieving below the national average in maths, reading and writing at the end of KS1 Internal and external (where available) assessments indicate that writing and reading attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
+3 Complex challenges faced by some pupil premium children which may include, but are not limited to, SEND, ill health of parent, difficulties in securing adequate housing, vulnerable to witnessing and suffering from anti-social behaviour or domestic violence.